munificent/craftinginterpreters/book/functions.md

 This is like the code for handling arguments in a call, except not split out into a helper method.
-The outer if statement handles the zero parameter case, and the inner while loop parses parameters as long we find commas to separate them.
+The outer if statement handles the zero parameter case, and the inner while loop parses parameters as long as we find commas to separate them.
 The result is the list of tokens for each parameter's name.

-Just like with do with arguments at function calls, we validate at parse time that you don't exceed the maximum number of parameters a function is allowed to have.
+Just like we do with arguments at function calls, we validate at parse time that you don't exceed the maximum number of parameters a function is allowed to have.